-- continue to implement early literacy strategies to provide students with a solid foundation for later years in school - develop teacher resources including those related to math instruction - support the work of high schools' special needs coordinator positions as they assist staff in planning effective programming for students with special needs - make available information learned from the second year of the Alberta Initiative for School Improvement projects - continue to implement programming strategies such as outreach programs and online learning
+- continue to implement early literacy strategies to provide students with a solid foundation for later years in school - develop teacher resources including those related to mathematics and literacy instruction - make available information learned from the third year of the Alberta Initiative for School Improvement projects - continue to implement programming strategies such as outreach programs and on-line learning

-The district will also develop a graduate profile framework to assist students and their families in their decision-making about careers and future options upon graduation.
+The district will also extend its Career-focused education framework to assist students and their families in their decision-making about careers and future options upon graduation.
 The development of this framework will help students determine the clusters of courses and experiences they require in order to reach their career and life-long learning goals.
-A review of the entrance requirements for admission into post-secondary institutions in Alberta will be conducted and information will be shared with all high schools.